hujhax/austin-improv-wiki/Character Explosion.md

 ### Format Orgin
 The format was a brainstorm idea of Ceej Allen, which after a lunch with Tim Coyle a free fringe was submitted and played out on August 7th 2014 billed as "Ceej Character Explosion"

+### Coach
+Robert Slack is both a member of the troupe and coach, bringing his Improv experience from Los Angeles and Dallas - Ft Worth to the troupe.

 ### Troupe Members History
 Started as a Free Fringe :
 * *[[Ceej Character Explosion]]* ([[Ceej Allen]])